 First large-caliber British gun to use the Welin breech mechanism which considerably shortened the loading time.
 Serious difficulties arose in this weapon as a result of "steel choke" and inner A tube cracking problems and some rebuilding was required.

 During World War I nineteen of these guns were transferred to land service and then used on nine railway mountings.
 A further four guns from HMS Queen were sent to Italy.

 Consisted of A tube, inner A tube, B tube and overlapping jacket.
 A total of 110 guns were made, including guns reworked to repair "steel choke" problems, being five Mark IXE (Elswick), five Mark IXv (Vickers) and three Mark IXw (Woolwich).
-A further six Mark IXw guns with tapered inner A tubes and no forward shoulders were manufactured during World War I. Welin breeches were hand operated, but hydraulic operation was fitted in latter ships.
-The Vickers "pure-coupled" breech mechanism was used on some guns, designated as A Mark IX.
-Mark IX* was to be for guns intended for railway mountings which were to have had their front chamber slopes modified, but it appears that no guns were actually altered.
+A further six Mark IXw guns with tapered inner A tubes and no forward shoulders were manufactured during World War I. The Welin breeches were hand operated, but hydraulic operation was fitted in latter ships.
+Vickers "pure-coupled" breech mechanisms were used on some guns, designated as A Mark IX.
+Mark IX* was assigned to guns intended for railway mountings.
+These were to have had their front chamber slopes modified, but it appears that no guns were actually altered.

 |Designation||12"/40 (30.5 cm) Mark IX|

 |Ship Class Used On||Formidable, London, Duncan and King Edward VII classes